 Bracknell Forest Council, Reading Borough Council, the Royal Borough of Windsor and Maidenhead and Wokingham Borough Council (collectively referred to as the Central and Eastern Berkshire Authorities) are working in partnership to produce a Joint Minerals and Waste Plan which will guide minerals and waste decision making in the Plan area.

-The Central and Eastern Berkshire Authorities are now publishing the Proposed Submission version of the plan and inviting representations to be made on it, under Regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).
+The Central and Eastern Berkshire Authorities are now submitting the plan for independent examination, under Regulation 22 of the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended).

 The Joint Minerals and Waste Plan will replace the adopted minerals and waste plans for the Berkshire area, based on up-to-date evidence of the current levels of provision for minerals and waste facilities in the Plan area.
 Importantly, the Plan aims to establish the future levels of provision required to meet national and regional policy targets and objectives.
 It will set out a new vision of how this will be achieved and provide details of strategic sites that we propose will deliver the vision.

 To date, several information gathering consultations have been completed to inform the Plan, under Regulation 18 (of the Local Planning (England) Regulations 2012) between 2017 and 2020.

 The Proposed Submission Plan was consulted on for six weeks, beginning on 3 September 2020 and ending 15 October 2020.
 The Proposed Submission Plan, the evidence base and all representations received are being submitted to the Secretary of State for independent examination.Hearing Sessions

 The hearing sessions have now been scheduled.
 Details of the sessions are as follows:

 Time: 10:00 – 16:00